mdnorris1/Microsoft365/README.md

 <br>
 <h2> Scenario 3: Multi-factor Authentication </h2>
-Create a policy that will require a user to go through multi-factor authentication when accessing any of the Microsoft Admin portals
+Create a policy that will require a user to go through multi-factor authentication when accessing any of the Microsoft Admin portals.
 <br>

 <br/>